 For the first few decades, the alumni group was a separate nonprofit organization named Ag Leadership Alumni – commonly referred to as ALA.
 It was changed to Fellows Council in the mid-2000s when the alumni became a part of the California Agricultural Leadership Foundation.
 The alumni group was renamed California Ag Leadership Alumni Council in 2010.

 The Alumni Council is comprised of four executive committee members, plus regional directors and at-large directors.
+Member names and contact information can be found here.

 [View regional map]